Back to Blog

 This modern mosque serves Badr's community and visiting pilgrims.
 You will find comfortable prayer facilities and rest areas here.

 The mosque accommodates large groups during peak visiting seasons.
 It provides essential amenities for those spending full days exploring places in Badar.
-The congregation here includes both locals and international visitors united in faith.
-This practical facility completes your spiritual experience in Badr.

 8. Well of Shifaa (Healing Well)